 - San Clemente – A Spanish Village by the Sea, San Clemente is known for its excellent beach, great for camping and surfing, and its pier that stretches for 2.5 miles into the Pacific Ocean.

-- Limestone Canyon Nature Preserve – 4,000-acre park that features a geological formation called the Sinks which has often been compared to a mini-Grand Canyon.
+- Limestone Canyon Regional Park – 4,000-acre park that features a geological formation called the Sinks which has often been compared to a mini-Grand Canyon.
 It also features lush canyons with thick oak woodlands and year-round springs.

 - Crystal Cove State Park – Terrific state park that houses over 3 miles of stunning Pacific coastline, much of which is fronted by historic beach houses.
 Beyond that, it is known for its tidepools and inland chaparral canyons.

-- Laguna Beach –Lively coastal city that boasts fabulous art galleries, a cool boardwalk, and spectacular views of the surrounding ocean.
+- Laguna Beach –Lively coastal city that boasts fabulous art galleries, a cool boardwalk, and spectacular views of the surrounding ocean from its main beach.

 - Lake Mission Viejo –Large reservoir created for recreation in Mission Viejo.
 It features two large beaches and picnic areas.
 Great for fishing and water sports.